splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 podman system migrate
 ```

-3. Next, you need to load the new environment variables.
-To do this, you can temporarily switch to any other user, and then log back in as `sc4s`.
-When logging in as `sc4s`, avoid using the `su` command, as it won't load the new variables.
-Instead, you can use, for example, the command `ssh sc4s@localhost`.
+3. Next, load the new environment variables.
+To do this, you can temporarily switch to any other user, and then log back in as the SC4S user.
+When logging in as the SC4S user, don't use the 'su' command, as it won't load the new variables.
+Instead, you can use, for example, the command ssh sc4s@localhost.

 4. Create unit file in ```~/.config/systemd/user/sc4s.service``` with the following content:
 ```editorconfig